The Application Process

 - Exams may be taken more than once, however, it is advisable to prepare thoroughly and do well the first time.
 You should familiarize yourself with the format of these exams early in your career.
 Commercial study guides are available to help you prepare for specific tests.
 In addition to these practice materials there are professional MCAT Preparation Courses.

 - The MCAT is required of all applicants to allopathic and osteopathic medical schools.
-It is given in April and August of each year.
+It is given online on set dates.
 Registration deadlines are approximately one month before the exam, but you are advised to submit the materials well in advance.
-You can apply online at:
+You can apply online at: www.aamc.org

-- Scores range from 1 to 15 in each of the first three sections and J through T in the writing sample.
+- Scores range from 1 to 15 in each section verbal reasoning.

 - It is best to take the MCAT in the spring of the junior year.